 For instance, changing the Marriage Act, i.e. the so-called equal marriage act, and the Maternity Act started out as citizens' initiatives that proceeded to the Parliament.

-The Local Government Act guarantees municipal residents the right to submit initiatives on matters concerning the municipality’s activities.
-The municipality has to notify those who submitted the initiative of any action taken in response to the proposal.
-You can submit an initiative using the kuntalaisaloite.fi service if your municipality has joined the service.
+The Local Government Act guarantees residents the right to file a resident’s initiative in matters related to the municipality’s activities.
+The municipality must inform the resident of the measures taken as a result of their initiative.
+You can use the kuntalaisaloite.fi service to submit your initiative if your municipality has joined the service.

 Citizen of the Member States of the European Union can submit European citizens' initiatives.
 Citizens’ commissions that include at least seven EU citizens living in at least seven different EU Member States may submit a citizens' initiative.